CORPORATE TAX POLICY

 The Company's tax strategy consists basically of ensuring compliance with applicable tax laws and regulations and seeking to establish an appropriate coordination of the tax practices followed by the companies of the Group, all within the framework of fulfilling the corporate interest and supporting a long-term business strategy that avoids tax risks and inefficiencies in the implementation of business decisions.

 To that end, the Company takes into account all legitimate interests, including public interests, that converge in its business.
-In this connection, the taxes that the Group pays in the countries and territories in which it does business are its main contribution to the funding of public purpose needs and, accordingly, one of its contributions to society and to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations.
+In this connection, the taxes that the Group pays in the countries and territories in which it does business are its main contribution to sustaining public expenditures and, accordingly, one of its contributions to society and to the achievement of goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations.

-Compliance by the Group with its tax obligations and its relations with tax authorities shall be governed by the following principles, the application of which corresponds to each of the companies of the Group in accordance with the standards set out in section 4 below:
+Compliance by the Group with its tax obligations and its relations with tax authorities shall be governed by the following main principles of conduct, the application of which corresponds to each of the companies of the Group in accordance with the standards set out in section 5 below:

-b) The making of decisions on tax matters by the companies of the Group based on a reasonable interpretation of applicable legal provisions and in close relationship to the activities of the Group.
+b) the making of decisions on tax matters by the companies of the Group based on a reasonable interpretation of applicable legal provisions and in close connection with the activities of the Group.

 Applying the foregoing principles, the Group assumes the following good tax practices: